WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 }
 ```

-Send it to tornado using the following command:
+Send it to Tornado using the following command:
 ```
-tornado-send-event ~/payload.json
+# tornado-send-event ~/payload.json
 ```

 This should trigger our rule and produce a response similar to the following: